Mediterranean Challenge Cup: XVIII MCC - Chania 2015

-In 2015 the MCC was held in Chania (Greece) for the second time.
+In 2015 the MCC was held in Chania, Greece for the second time.
 It took place at Bowling Mega Placecenter from April 21–26.
 12 federations participated, with Croatia, Spain, Tunisia, and Turkey returning.
 Catalonia and France withdrew.
 The singles events were won by Ivana Crajacic (Croatia) and Francisco Rodriguez (Spain).
 The doubles winners were Giada Dimartino-Annalisa Balzano (Italy) and Stavros Parasakis-Ioannis Stathatos (Greece).
 Mixed doubles winners were Adile Michajlow-Habib Dogan (Turkey).
 Malta won the teams event.
 The "All Event" winners were Sue Abela (Malta) and Francisco Rodriguez (Spain).
 Abela has won twelve All Events gold medals.
 Masters champions were Gulhan Aksular (Turkey) and Anže Grabrijan (Slovenia).

 XVIV MBC - Bologna 2016

-The 2016 Mediterranean Bowling Championships (MBC) was held in Bologna (Italy) at RenoBowling, Casalecchio di Reno from April 12–16.
+The 2016 Mediterranean Bowling Championships (MBC) was held in Bologna, Italy at RenoBowling, Casalecchio di Reno from April 12–16.
 13 federations participated, 12 federations that participated in 2015 and France returning after a one-year absence.
 The singles events were won by Lynne Fishler (Israel) and Vaggelis Krizinis (Greece).
 Italy swept both men's and women's doubles.
 Helga Di Benedetto-Melania Rossi winning the women's doubles and Maurizio Celli-Alessandro Spada winning the men's doubles.
 Mixed doubles winners were Georgia Sagona-Vaggelis Krizinis (Greece).
 France won the teams event.
 The "All Event" winners were Sue Abela (Malta) and Vaggelis Krizinis (Greece).
 Abela now has thirteen All Events gold medals.
 Masters champions were Adile Michajlow (Turkey) and Nino Stenko (Slovenia).

 XX MBC - Ljubljana 2017

-The 2017 MBC was held March 26 to April 2, 2017, in Ljubljana (Slovenia) for the second at Bowling Klub 300 (previously hosted in 2013).
+The 2017 MBC was held March 26 to April 2, in Ljubljana, Slovenia for the second at Bowling Klub 300 (previously hosted in 2013).
 Just like the previous edition, the same 13 federations participated in the MBC.
 The singles events were won by Sue Abela (Malta), her 9th singles gold medal, and Valentin Saulnier (France).
 Sue Abela-Sara Xuereb of Malta won women's doubles, while Anže Grabrijan-Aleksander Koštric of host Slovenia won men's doubles.
+Abela won her fourteenth gold medal with her win in women's doubles.
 Valentin Saulnier-Alexandra Lopes of France won mixed doubles.
 France won the teams event.
 France also swept the "All Event" gold medals, Alexandra Lopes winning for the women and Valentin Saulnier winning for the men.
 Masters champions were Alexandria Lopes (France) and Anže Grabrijan (Slovenia).

 XXI MBC - Ankara 2018

-The 21st MBC was held April 15-22, 2018, in Ankara (Turkey), at Rollhouse Bowling.
+The 21st MBC was held April 15–22 in Ankara, Turkey, at Rollhouse Bowling.
 11 federations participated, with Gibraltar and Israel withdrawing.
 The singles events were won by Lauriane Célié (France) and Justin Caruana Scicluna (Malta).
 Elisa Primavera and Elga di Benedetto (Italy) won women's doubles, while Roros Stamatios and Vasileios Stefopoulos (Greece) won men's doubles.
 Martha Karatzoyla and Roros Stamatios (Greece) won mixed doubles.
 France won the team event for the third consecutive year.
 All event winners were Lauriane Célié (France) and Roros Stamatios (Greece).
 France swept the masters titles, with Amandine Jacques winning women's masters and Quentin Deroo winning the men's masters.